 Grantmaker of the Year Award

 Do you know a government agency, private foundation or community grantor that is doing outstanding things for your community and/or in the grants profession?
-Nominate them for the 2019 Grantmaker of the Year Award!
+Consider nominating them for the 2020 Grantmaker of the Year Award! (opening in May 2020)

 - Nominate Federal, state, and local agencies in the Public Category